-In this lesson, we'll look at character classes.
+In this lesson, we will discuss character classes.

 A character class is a special designation that specifies a search for any character from a particular set.